awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/serverless-examples/kinesis-lambda-s3-logs/README.md

 ```

-Validate that the cloudwatch log subscription filter is added by using the AWS Console (Cloud Watch -> Logs -> Log Group -> Subscription Filter)
+Validate that the cloudwatch log subscription filter is added by using the AWS Console (Cloud Watch -> Logs -> Log groups -> Subscription Filter)

 ![CloudWatch Log subcription filter](images/cloudwatch.jpg)